Sinking of RMS Empress of Ireland: Rescue operations and survivors

 Storstad, which remained afloat, lowered her own lifeboats and began to rescue the survivors in the water.
 The radio operator at Pointe-au-Père who picked up the emergency signal from Empress of Ireland notified two Canadian government steamers: the pilot boat Eureka at Pointe-au-Père Wharf, which left the wharf at full steam at 02:30; followed by the mail ship Lady Evelyn at Rimouski Wharf which left at 02:45.
 Eureka was first on the scene at 03:10 and rescued about 150 survivors from the water.
 She brought the survivors first to Pointe-au-Père, but was redirected to Rimouski Wharf where doctors and relief supplies were waiting.
 Lady Evelyn arrived at the site of sinking at 03:45.
 No survivors were left in the water but Lady Evelyn collected the 200 survivors rescued by Storstad, as well as 133 bodies, and arrived to join Eureka at the Rimouski Wharf about 05:15.
 Storstad was damaged but not severely, so her captain continued on to Quebec.

 One of the survivors was Captain Kendall, who was on the bridge at the time of the collision and quickly ordered the lifeboats to be launched.
 When Empress of Ireland lurched onto her side, he was thrown from the bridge into the water, and was taken down with her as she began to go under.
 Swimming to the surface, he clung to a wooden grate long enough for crew members aboard a nearby lifeboat to row over and pull him in.
 Immediately, Kendall took command of the small boat and began rescue operations.
 The lifeboat's crew successfully pulled in many people from the water, and when the boat was full, Kendall ordered the crew to row to the lights of Storstad so that the survivors could be dropped off.
 He and the crew made a few more trips between Storstad and the wreck site to search for more survivors.
 After an hour or two, Kendall gave up, since any survivors who were still in the water would have either succumbed to hypothermia or drowned by then.
 Upon first boarding Storstad, Kendall stormed to the bridge, and levied an accusation at Captain Thomas Andersen: "You have sunk my ship!"

+Dr. James Grant treated fellow survivor Gordon G. Davidson in Quebec.

+Robert W. Crellin, Silverstone, B.C., rescued young Florence L. Barbour.

+New Zealander Tiria Towsend jumped overboard and was rescued by the Lady Grey.

 Amongst the dead were the English dramatist and novelist Laurence Irving and his wife Mabel Hackney; the explorer Henry Seton-Karr; Ella Hart-Bennett, the wife of British government official William Hart-Bennett; and Gabriel J. Marks, the first mayor of Suva, Fiji, along with his wife Marion.
 Lieutenant Charles Lindsay Claude Bowes-Lyon, a first cousin of the future Queen Elizabeth The Queen Mother survived the disaster, but died in combat only five months later on the Western Front near Ypres.